 You must pay the application fee to begin the application process.
-ATRA uses PayPal, a secure online payment protection system to accept your payment in Canadian Dollars.
+ATRA accepts online payment options with your Visa, Mastercard or PayPal account.
 If you cancel your application or your application is not accepted, your application fee will be refunded.